-This unit will look at one of the more popular technical indicators; the moving average.
-There are a few different types of moving average which can be confusing, but this tool can be a great way of ‘smoothing’ out the price action.
-This article is a moving average introduction and will help us understand the DAX much better and get a feel for the longer-term trend of the market.
+This unit will look at the moving average technical indicator and we will refer to it as the DAX moving average.
+There are a few different types of DAX moving average available to use which may be confusing, but this tool can be a great way of ‘smoothing’ out the price action.
+A good understanding of moving averages will help you understand the German DAX and perhaps get a much better feel for the longer-term trend of the market.

 It is often called an MVA or an SMA.
 You find it on MetaTrader under the ‘Trend’ indicators.

 We don’t need to go to heavily into the mathematics of the moving average calculation because most charting packages do it for you.
 But if you do want to understand it better, then Investopedia has it covered here:

 This chart shows the German DAX with a 20 period simple moving average on the daily chart.
 Otherwise known as a 20-day SMA.
 Each data point that makes the line you see, is an average of the previous 20 days.
 It smoothes out price action and shows that price action has been moving up.

 Using the example above, some traders and researchers dislike the simple moving average.
 They believe that it has a flaw because it gives the same importance to all data from each of the previous 20 days.
 For example, they believe that data from yesterday and the day before is more relevant than data from 19 or 20 days ago.
 So the critics say there that the more recent data point should be given more importance when predicting future price action.
 Therefore the exponential DAX moving average gives more weight to the more recent data points.
 It remains a moving average, the same as the simple moving average, but it will provide different results.
 Typically it reacts faster to price movement.

 I will not go into the formula in this unit because it’s much more complicated.
 So just understand that the simple moving average is going to react slower than the exponential moving average.